Gea and Gemini are monitoring systems based on GNSS receivers.

 - Ionospheric and Tropospheric Delays → Due to the signal propagation path.

-- Orbital Errors → Slight shifts of the orbits due to the gravitation forces.
+- Orbital Errors → Slight shifts of the orbits due to gravitational forces.

-- High frequency receiver Errors → Noise introduced by receivers electronics.
+- High frequency receiver Errors → Noise introduced by electronics.

 - GNSS errors mitigation and precision (1cm with RTK → submillimetric with GNSS sw)

 - Data integrity control

 Gea : Entry level, equipped with single frequency GNSS receiver, long range low power consumption radio module and back up battery.

 Gemini : High precision (submillimetric) high rate, dual frequency high accuracy receiver, can be either connected by WiFi or LAN cable, baselines can be as long as 100Km.